Oliver Stone

 Platoon: Oliver Stone in a cameo role

 It was Platoon that made Oliver Stone a household name in America.
-Furthermore, the movie’s success inspired the director to work on new movies; in the course of the next 10 years he released a new movie each year, and all of them received high acclaim from audiences, especially the stock exchange drama Wall Street (1989) starring Michael Douglas and Charlie Sheen.
+The movie's success inspired Stone to dive into new projects; over the next decade he released a film each year, with all of them earning critical acclaim from audiences, especially the stock exchange drama Wall Street (1989) starring Michael Douglas and Charlie Sheen.

 Monologue from Oliver Stone's Wall Street